 “Finding a worldwide audience – as niche as it was – was a big surprise.
 We just put the first album out on Bandcamp and didn’t send copies of the album to any overseas blogs or other press and it was just organically picked up.
 New Zealand writer Craig Hayes of Six Noises championed us and was writing for Popmatters at the time and had a good network of writing buddies who I think picked up on us through him.
 Especially in Australia – Melbourne was magical.
 We played that city more times than we played Auckland and had a great fan base there.
 James Young, the owner of Cherry Bar, took a shine to us so would regularly fly us over and we played Cherry Rock in AC/DC Lane two years in a row.
 Our final headline show was sold out at Ding Dong Lounge with about 400 people.
 It was a great night.”

 All possibility of a fourth album was pushed aside when Hickey announced that he was moving to the UK, leaving the band on an indefinite hiatus.
-Fans of the group received far worse news the following year, when it was announced that Hyde had been diagnosed with a cancer called Non-Hodgkin lymphoma.
+Fans of the group received far worse news the following year, when it was announced in October 2017 that Hyde had been diagnosed with a cancer called Non-Hodgkin lymphoma.
 His lengthy run of chemotherapy meant he was unable to work so the band put up for sale rare pressings of all three of their albums on vinyl, as well as a special run of T-shirts.
 The response from fans was immediate – the albums sold out, along with most of the T-shirts.
 A fundraiser was also held at Whammy Bar in Auckland raising around $2500, and Hyde requested half of the money be donated to Leukaemia New Zealand.

 Matt Hyde - vocals